quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part101_17.1_An_Ising_M.md

 :p How does the Metropolis algorithm handle changes in temperature during simulation?
 ??x
-The Metropolis algorithm allows for changes in temperature by modifying the value of \( k_B T \), which scales the energy differences.
+The Metropolis algorithm allows for changes in temperature by modifying the value of $k_B T$, which scales the energy differences.
 This enables the study of temperature dependence on thermodynamic quantities by repeating the process at different temperatures.

 ```java
 // Example of adjusting temperature and re-running the simulation